jcsmurph/mazesolver/README.md

 # mazesolver

-A visualization of an algorithm solving a maze
+A visualization of a DFS algorithm solving a maze